Photo: James Bombales

 Roughly 1 in 3 developers view cross-border trade policy as having a negative impact on their industry, according to a new report from the Altus Group, released today.

 “It’s clear from the report that the global development sector is facing an increasingly complex set of challenges and rapid change,” writes Altus Group CEO Bob Courteau, in a statement.

 Sign up now for news alerts on the Canadian housing market

-Although the cost of building materials from the US has yet to drastically change, the heightened level of unpredictability surrounding trade is causing concern in the industry, according to Altus Group senior director David Somerhill.
+Although the cost of building materials from the US has yet to drastically change, the heightened level of unpredictability surrounding trade is causing concern in the industry, according to Altus Group senior director David Sommerville.